tjanczuk/arrjs/README.md

 ### Backends

 Each server in the farm dedicated to running applications must be running an instance of arrdwas.js.
-Typically each of the instances of arrdwas.js would be configured identically.
+Typically each of the instances of arrdwas.js would be configured identically, which allows any run of the mill TCP level load balancer to be put in front of the server farm.
 Ardwas.js accepts the following parameters:

 ```
 Usage: node ./arrdwas.js